raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 The charm of the object mixin pattern is its simplicity: It really does not need an abstraction wrapped around an object literal and `Object.assign`.

 However, behaviour defined with the mixin pattern is *slightly* different than behaviour defined with the `class` keyword.
-Two examples of these differences are enumerability and mixin properties (such as constants and mixin methods like `[Symbol.instanceof]`).
+Two examples of these differences are enumerability and mixin properties (such as constants and mixin methods like `[Symbol.hasInstance]`).

 Functional mixins provide an opportunity to implement such functionality, at the cost of some complexity in the `FunctionalMixin` function that creates functional mixins.